 Akka HTTP comes with a variety of built-in timeout mechanisms to protect your servers from malicious attacks or programming mistakes.
 Some of these are simply configuration options (which may be overridden in code) while others are left to the streaming APIs and are easily implementable as patterns in user-code directly.

-idle-timeout is a global setting which sets the maximum inactivity time of a given connection.
-In other words, if a connection is open but no request/response is being written to it for over
+idle-timeout is a setting which sets the maximum inactivity time of a given connection.
+If no data is sent or received on a connection for over

 idle-timeout time, the connection will be automatically closed.

-The setting works the same way for all connections, be it server-side or client-side, and it’s configurable independently for each of those using the following keys:
+The setting works the same way for server and client connections and it is configurable independently using the following keys:

 HttpResponse(StatusCodes.ServiceUnavailable, entity = "The server was not able " + "to produce a timely response to your request.\r\nPlease try again in a short while!")